zzbuzzard/PairVDN/README.md

 </p>

 This is the codebase for PairVDN, and is minimally implemented from scratch in jax (with equinox).

-It also contains the implementation of our custom environment Box Jump (`box_env.py`).
+If you are looking for the Box Jump environment, please go to the [boxjump repo](https://github.com/zzbuzzard/boxjump) instead.

 ## Setup